dainank/fontys-blockchain/blockchain-cli/README.md

 # Running
+__You can install and run the program here: https://github.com/dainank/fontys-blockchain/releases/tag/cli__

 *Examples are using npm, although commands are identical or close to with any other package manager.
-I guess that if you are using another package manager than npm, you know what you are doing.*
+I suppose that if you are using another package manager than npm, you know what you are doing.*

 ```js
 npm i   // install dependencies